eficode-academy/oidc-oauth2-katas/setting-up-keycloak.md

 > ![KeyCloak add client](images/keycloak-add-client-anno.png)

-Next, give the client an ID, e.g. `client-123` and add a root URL of the application.
+Next, give the client an ID, e.g. `client1` and add a root URL of the application.
+Click `Save` when you have added client settings.

 <details>
 <summary>:bulb:Which client root URL should I use?</summary>